Should I Drop Out Of College? Key Factors To Consider

 Medically reviewed by April Justice, LICSW

-Updated September 5, 2024by BetterHelp Editorial Team
+Updated March 14th, 2026 by BetterHelp Editorial Team

 Some students may face the decision of whether to drop out of college, which can be significantly stressful.
 Each person is different, and college might not be for everyone.
 If staying in college aligns with your career goals and personal growth, schooling might be worth the investment.
-Contrarily, if you find that college isn't the right environment for you, some alternatives might suit you better.
+Contrarily, if you find that the college environment isn’t right for you, some alternatives might suit you better.

 Why someone might drop out of college